pachterlab/gget/README.md

 **Required arguments**
 `-fa` `--fasta`
-Path to FASTA file containing the nucleotide or amino acid sequences to be aligned.
+Path to FASTA or .txt file containing the nucleotide or amino acid sequences to be aligned.

 **Optional arguments**
 `-o` `--out`